 American Girl Dolls

 My daughter isn’t into American Girl dolls yet but I know that one day she probably will be.
 As expensive as they are, you better believe I am going to keep them as clean as possible!

 According to their website, you can keep your doll clean by: Dampening a soft washcloth with lukewarm water.
 Make a paste of baking soda and lukewarm water.

 Rub the vinyl gently in a circular motion with the paste.
 Wipe with a wet washcloth to remove residue, and rinse washcloth frequently with lukewarm water.

 Towel dry your doll.

-Use these toy cleaning tips to keep your little ones healthy and happy all year long.
+Use these tips for how to clean toys in your home to keep your little ones healthy and happy all year long.
 Plus, you will save yourself some money from having to throw away dirty unwanted toys.